-- 1 Statements of Net Position reports information on all the Authority's assets, deferred outflows of resources, liabilities, deferred inflows of resources, and with the difference reported as net position(equity). - 2 Statements of Revenue, Expenses and Changes in Net Position reports the Authority's operating and nonoperating revenue, by major sources, along with operating and nonoperating expenses and capital contributions. - 3 Statements of Cash Flows reports the Authority's net cash from operating, investing, non-capital financing, and capital and related financial activities. - 4 Notes to Financial Statements provides disclosures essential to fully understanding the data provided in the financial statements. - 5 Supplemental Information presents the schedule of expenditures of Federal Awards as required by the U.S. Office of Management and Budget (2 CFR 200 Uniform Guidance).
-Also included are the Schedules for the Authority's post-retirement plan and the State-Administered pension plan are presented as Required Supplementary Information.
+- 1 The Statements of Net Position reports information on all the Authority's assets, deferred outflows of resources, liabilities, deferred inflows of resources, and with the difference reported as net position(equity). - 2 The Statements of Revenue, Expenses and Changes in Net Position reports the Authority's operating and nonoperating revenue, by major sources, along with operating and nonoperating expenses and capital contributions. - 3 Statements of Cash Flows reports the Authority's net cash from operating, investing, non-capital financing, and capital and related financial activities. - 4 Notes to Financial Statements provides disclosures essential to fully understanding the data provided in the financial statements. - 5 Supplemental Information presents the schedule of expenditures of Federal Awards as required by the U.S. Department of Housing and Urban Development.
+Also included are the Financial Data Schedule and Capital Grant Schedule.
+Schedules for the Authority's post-employment benefit plan and the State- Administered pension plan are presented as Required Supplementary Information.